Peacock struts into the streaming wars touting what makes it different

 Hulu built its following on a free, ad-supported model but nixed the option in 2016 as the company began to double down on original programming.
 Hulu’s former head of experience Ben Smith said at the time that “the free service became very limited and no longer aligned with the Hulu experience or content strategy.”

-“There’s always a market for someone who doesn’t or can’t afford to pay for streaming, especially now with the economy being a little rockier, but I just don’t think that’s a longterm viable strategy,” says Marc Randolph, a Netflix cofounder and its first CEO.
+“There’s always a market for someone who doesn’t or can’t afford to pay for streaming, especially now with the economy being a little rockier, but I just don’t think that’s a long-term viable strategy,” says Marc Randolph, a Netflix cofounder and its first CEO.
 “A freemium business is always undergirded by the people who are willing to pay the full boat.
 So yes, it’s a great way to get people to watch, but to get them to stick, you need to move them to a paying version.”

 However, Strauss seems committed to making every tier on Peacock an attractive option both in terms of content and creating a less intrusive ad experience.